sap-tutorials/Tutorials/tutorials/cp-wf-02-add-user-task/cp-wf-02-add-user-task.md

 You can find out more about accessing the SAP Web IDE in the Help Portal, specifically in the [Open SAP Web IDE](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/51321a804b1a4935b0ab7255447f5f84.html) section.

-Once you're in SAP Web IDE, ensure you're in the workspace containing your `NorthwindOrderProcess` project that you started working on in the previous tutorial [Create a workflow definition using an external service].
+Once you're in SAP Web IDE, ensure you're in the workspace containing your `NorthwindOrderProcess` project that you started working on in the previous tutorial [Create a workflow definition using an external service](https://developers.sap.com/tutorials/cp-wf-01-create-definition.html).

 [DONE]
 [ACCORDION-END]